POETRY

 HERE

-Under the POETRY tab, you'll find poems from my 2018 Blue Nib chapbook, my 2021 collection Mutt Spirituals, and my 2023 collection You Go In By The Gate That Isn't There.
-Plus some uncollected work that has appeared recently in journals and is in my next MS, Sort By Title.
+Under the POETRY tab, you'll find poems from my 2018 Blue Nib chapbook, my 2021 collection Mutt Spirituals, my 2023 collection You Go In By The Gate That Isn't There, and my 2025 works Found Voices and Scattershots.
 For A Betabestiary and other light verse, try the Playpen tab.
-(NB: these are teasers: read the journals!
+(NB: these are teasers.
 Get hold of the books!)

 CLICK ON THE FOLDERS: